Crowdfunding in Spain: market history and current state

 All Spanish platforms registered with the CNMV had to follow rigid limits in terms of both the maximum sum permitted to raise, 1 mln EUR, and the maximum sum of investment for a project per investor, 3,000 EUR.
 In the case of lending-based crowdfunding, the Bank of Spain was assisting with controlling and supervising crowdfunding platforms.

-The history of crowdfunding market in Spain
+The history of the crowdfunding market in Spain

 • introduced the CNMV FinTech Portal to attract people interested in crowdfunding;